I'm happy that you've found this website. I really mean it! With the thousands of millions of websites

 My name is Daniel Lieske and I'm living with my wife, two kids, and two cats in Germany, in a small town called Warendorf.

 I'm writing and illustrating The Wormworld Saga and I've actually started to create comics pretty early in my life.

-Throughout my school years I created all sorts of stories, and as a teenager I copied my own editions on my father's xerox
+Throughout my school years I created all sorts of stories, and as a teenager I produced my own comic books on my father's xerox

 machine, and sold them in the school yard.
 If you ask me, I should have become a comic artist right after school, but since

-there is no such thing as a comic book industry here in Germany I became a graphics artist in a computer game company instead.
+there is no such thing as a comic book industry here in Germany, I became a graphics artist in a computer games company instead.

 I did computer games work for over ten years and during that time I started to draw and paint digitally and also learned to use